iugamarian/links/README.md

 # Example Ryzen 5 3500U notebook A315-41-R93M information

+Use external HDMI monitor only, at each boot run in terminal, better not make startup script:

+xrandr --output eDP --off

-The BIOS is actually E*.bin not D*.bin in the archive, in case you need to do BIOS recovery
+The BIOS is actually E*.bin not D*.bin in the archive, in case you need to do BIOS recovery.

+Bios recovery is made by creating FAT32 partition on a GPT USB stick and copying the BIOS in it,

+rename your Bios .bin file extension to .fd file extension.
+Example: AB7HG.fd or maybe you need

+to add x64 in your filename.
+Example: AB7HGx64.fd then power off, remove power adapter, plug your

+USB, press FN+ESC keys, plug your AC Adapter, press power button while still holding FN+ESC keys

+and Hold it for 5 secs then Release the pressed keys.
+(You can hear that your fan is spinning at max.)

+There will be an indication on both of your USB and Power Indicator (might also blink.)

+Wait for about 5 minutes until the process is finished.
+(Your Laptop will automatically Shuts off or

+Reboot itself, Then that's it.
+You are done and your Waifu laptop is now or would be breathing again.)

 This particular model comes with M.2 SSD and missing the special SATA cable for SATA HDD / SSD

 and comes with Endless OS or Linpus Linux, where Linpus Linux is not with graphical Desktop

-because linux kernel is old 4.2 and so no GPU acceleration
+because linux kernel is old 4.2 and so no GPU acceleration for Ryzen 3500U.

 http://teknisi-indonesia.com/resources/aspire-3-a315-41-la-g021p-schematic.11166/